jro31/jethro-codes/_articles/projects/meals-of-change.md

 policy_scope(Recipe).joins(:tags).where(tags: { id: tag.id })
 ```

-From here the ordering, paginating and setting the filter title works as with a user ID.
+From here ordering, paginating and setting the filter title works as with a user ID.

 If there is no `user_id` param, and there is no `tag_name` param, the next check we make is for a `query` param: